micing/thesis/README.md

 All code assumes that the working directory (WD) is the root directory of the repository.

 Code to reproduce figures and tables have their own file, named approprietly; and since the results from intermiediary analyses have been saved to disk and included in the "WD/data" directory they should run without preparation on their own to produce expected the output in the "output"" directory.
-To reproduce the intermediate results you need to run the code in numbered (#) files starting with an underscore (_#_*.R) in the correct order.
+To reproduce the intermediate results you need to run the code in numbered (#) files starting with an underscore ("_#_*.R") in the correct order.

 All sections of the thesis also have a "master file" named the same as the section (i.e. introduction.R, study1.R etc) and these files provides a good starting point when exploring code related to a specific finding in the thesis.